haskell-org/summer-of-haskell/content/ideas/graphs.md

 Working with the Haskell community is the core of this project.
 The student will engage Haskell developers, in particular both users and authors of existing graph libraries, in order to develop a high-quality well-documented benchmarking suite.
 Concerning Alga, there is a lot to do and again, the input of the community will be essential to decide which algorithms are needed, how to implement them, and receive feedback on the results.
+Alga is new, but the student will have support from the library author and will share the challenges with the Haskell community in blog posts.

 It is hoped that the project will also benefit the entire community: it will help new developers to choose the right library, help current developers of these libraries to focus on specific optimisation goals and missing features, and, finally, make algebraic graphs a real alternative to existing graph libraries.